jaredly/j3/Roadmap.md

 ### DO THIS FIRST
 - [ ] !!!!!
 LAYOUT SHOULD NOT LIVE ON STORE
 #### THis will make it make more sense to format let [ ] bindings correctly
+- [ ] Sooo do we ... want typeForExpr to populate errors?
+	I think we want to?

 - [ ] need '(' at the start of a thing to wrap it.
 - [ ] I should probably also do slurp and whatever else they've got.